 When you think about data law and privacy legislations, cookies easily come to mind as they’re directly related to both.
 This often leads to the common misconception that the Cookie Law (ePrivacy directive) has been repealed by the General Data Protection Regulation (GDPR), which in fact, it has not.
 Instead, you can think of the ePrivacy Directive and GDPR as working together and complementing each other.

 Easy to run, fast and customizableGenerate a cookie banner

-The ePrivacy Directive 2002/58/EC (or Cookie Law) was established to put guidelines and expectations in place for electronic privacy, including email marketing and cookie usage, and it still applies today.
-You can think of the ePrivacy Directive as currently “working alongside” the GDPR in a sense, rather than being repealed by it.
+The ePrivacy Directive 2002/58/EC (or Cookie Law) was established to put guidelines in place for the protection of electronic privacy, including email marketing and cookie usage, and it still applies today.
+As mentioned above, you can think of the ePrivacy Directive as currently “complementing” the GDPR in a sense, rather than being repealed by it.

-Generally, Directives set certain agreed-upon goals and guidelines in place with member states being free to decide how to make these directives into national legislation.
+Generally, directives set certain agreed-upon goals and guidelines in place with Member States being mandated to implement these directives into national legislation.
 Regulations, on the other hand, are legally binding across all Member States from the moment they are put into effect and they are enforced according to union-wide established rules.

-The Cookie Law requires users’ informed consent before storing cookies on a user’s device and/or tracking them.
+The Cookie Law requires users’ informed consent before storing or accessing information on user’s devices.

 The cookie notice must:

-In compliance with the general principles of privacy legislation, which prevent the processing before consent, the cookie law does not allow the installation of cookies before obtaining user consent.
+In compliance with the general principles of privacy legislation, which prevent the processing before consent, the Cookie Law does not allow the storing of information or the accessing to information stored on user devices before obtaining user consent.
 In practice, this means that you may have to employ a form of script blocking prior to user consent.